Best Local Classifieds in the Colorado Mountain Area!

 Article by: Deb D’Andrea

+So to help with shedding, try to develop a brushing schedule, have lots of treats at hand, and make the time a great bonding experience for you and your furry companion.
 If you have stories you’d like to share, questions you’d like answered, email me and I’ll be happy to write about it in this column.
-Enjoy this beautiful weather!
+Enjoy the moment!

 Content Copyright 2017 Beyond The Mountain Design, Inc. All Rights Reserved.